 I did not really know anything about Reflexology during my years at the hospital, but having seen firsthand the positive response of human touch, I started reading more about massage and the various modalities of massage.
 Reflexology was one of those modalities.
 I worked 3-11pm for several years.
 Most evenings, I had the privilege of working with a nursing assistant who had many more years' experience in the hospital than I. I always said that if Rozella hadn't been my nursing assistant, I probably never would have survived those "green years" right out of nursing school.
 I saw Rozella and other nursing assistants on our unit giving our patients a backrub each night before bedtime.
 That was something our Director of Nurses encouraged staff to do, because she understood the importance of human touch.
 I saw patients respond far more positively to a 10-minute backrub than to any amount of pain pills I could give them.
 Then, the next night, patients would often say "are you going to give me a backrub again like you did last night?
 I've been thinking all day about how good that felt and how much better I slept last night".
 And that was just 10 minutes!

 I loved working at the bedside.
 Life changes, however, and when our son started Kindergarten back in 2004, I knew working 3-11pm would leave me no time to see him after school.
 Therefore, I took a job working from home.
 I was working for a company that hired nurses to assist patients in management of their rare chronic diseases.
-I would call them and make sure they were getting and taking their medications that their physician had prescribed; I made certain they had the medical equipment they needed and/or the resources they needed to obtain that equipment.
-Among the many patients I helped with their disease management, those patients who were telling me success stories regarding use of alternative and complementary therapies were the patients I seemed to be drawn to the most.
+Among the many patients I helped in managing their chronic illness, those patients who were telling me success stories regarding use of alternative and complementary therapies were the patients I seemed to be drawn to the most.
 Massage and Reflexology were words I began to hear more and more from patients.
-I was personally getting regular massages and knew how great they made me feel, despite the fact that I did not have a chronic disease like my patients.
+I was personally getting regular massage and knew how great they made me feel, despite the fact that I did not have a chronic disease like my patients.
 My sister told me about going to a Reflexologist and how WONDERFUL it was.
 Then a massage therapist friend, who is also a nurse, started telling me about Massage and Reflexology and all the benefits of both.
 I decided this was something about which I wanted to learn more.
-I began reading everything I could find in books and online.
-I practiced on friends and family.
 I saw firsthand how relaxing Massage and Reflexology could be and the many benefits of them both.
 I decided to finally meet the educational requirements and actually become certified so that I could start my own reflexology practice.
 I went on to complete my licensure requirements for Massage Therapy and became a licensed massage therapist in 2016.

 That is easy.
-I've been going regularly to an Archdale massage therapist, Joan Rotramel, for at least 10 years.
+I've been going regularly to an Archdale massage therapist, Joan Rotramel of A Therapeutic Touch, for at least 10 years.
 She has a room in her office building that she had previously rented to another massage therapist.
 After that massage therapist moved out of state, Joan never rented the space to anyone else.
-One day, I went in for my monthly massage, I asked her if she wanted to rent me that space for a Reflexology Practice.
+One day, I went in for my monthly massage, I asked her if she wanted to rent me that space for a Reflexology (and later, massage, too) Practice.
 She immediately said "yes".

 Leap Year Day--Monday, February 29, 2016 was Opening Day!